Learn about the tools and services available at Niagara Health to make your visit more comfortable.

 Connect with HealthHub Solutions through an easy-to-use device for patient in-room entertainment, information and services at your bedside.
 Services include TV, video calling, Pluto TV and more.
 Ask your healthcare team for more information.

-FORT ERIE & PORT COLBORNE URGENT CARE CENTRES
+FORT ERIE & PORT COLBORNE COMPLEX AND URGENT CARE CENTRES

 A telephone providing free local calling is located at most patient bedsides.
 Pay phones are also available throughout the hospital.
 Please ask a member of your healthcare team for information on television service in your room.